-While I love this soup mix because it gives you such a variety of beans, you can use any mix of dried beans to make this chili.
+While I love this 13 Bean Soup mix because it gives you such a variety of beans, you can use any mix of dried beans to make this chili.
 For this recipe, I’m not really on board with using canned beans though.
 The dried beans have a much nicer texture and the finished texture is much better.
 Canned beans absolutely have their place in the kitchen.
 I’m not sure I would use them for this recipe.

 Add some olive oil to a large pot over medium heat.
 Add the onions, peppers, and sweet potatoes.
 Cook them for about 8 minutes, stirring regularly, until they soften.